A Summary Of Arizona Landlord-Tenant Rules Concerning Security Deposits

 A security deposit is commonly used at the beginning of a property rental term.
 It is a lump sum of money paid by the renter to protect the landlord from the possibility of damage to the property beyond regular wear and tear, or to ease the financial blow if the tenant decides to skip out on rent.
-Few landlord-tenant issues are as commonly misunderstood and cause more hard feelings at the end of a rental term than the security deposit.
+Few landlord/tenant issues are as commonly misunderstood and cause more hard feelings at the end of a rental term than the security deposit.
+Similarly, by understanding the comparison of ot vs it security to implement the best option, likewise, it is important to know about the best security deposit scheme available in the market and get benefited by making use of them.
 The following article touches on a few of the most common issues with security deposits and the Arizona rules about security deposits.

 One common problem, especially with non-professional landlords, is the failure to return the tenant’s security deposit within the time limit set out under Arizona law.
 The deposit must be returned to the tenant within fourteen days after the tenant has vacated the premises.
 Of course, there are always situations that cannot be fully discussed in a short article like this, such as tenants who leave without providing notice to the landlord.

 The law in Arizona places a limit, or a cap, on the amount that a landlord may legally charge as a security deposit.
 The security deposit may not equal more than one and a half months of rent.

 An Itemization Of Deductions Must Be Provided By The Landlord